Degrees in Agribusiness by Degree Program Level

 Employment Prospects and Salary Info

-With a bachelor's degree in agribusiness, graduates can pursue management positions in accounting, marketing or finance in many businesses related to the food industry, such as food production companies, food distribution companies and agricultural equipment manufacturing companies.
-The types of jobs graduates with a bachelor's degree in agribusiness can expect to qualify for include:
+With a bachelor's degree in agribusiness, graduates can pursue management positions in accounting, marketing or finance in many businesses related to the food industry, including food production companies, food distribution companies and agricultural equipment manufacturing companies.
+The types of jobs graduates can expect to qualify for include:

 - Retail food manager